 - Fresh scallions or chives

 - Preheat the oven to 375 F (190 C).

-- Once smooth, then pulse in the drained chickpeas, leaving the dip chunky not smooth.
+- Once smooth, pulse in the drained chickpeas, leaving the dip chunky not smooth.
 This gives the dip texture.

-- Pour the dip into a 5x9 glass baking dish and cook uncovered for about 20-23 minutes, or until the dip is almost set and the edges start to brown but the middle is still soft.
+- Pour the dip into a 5x9 inch glass baking dish and cook uncovered for about 20-23 minutes, or until the dip is almost set and the edges start to brown but the middle is still soft.

 - Let the dip cool and then serve while still warm.